sigilante/nockup/README.md

-# Nockup: the NockApp channel installer
+# *Nockup*: the NockApp channel installer

 *Nockup* is a command-line tool to produce [NockApps](https://github.com/zorp-corp/nockchain) and manage project builds and dependencies.

+> 🚨 **Status**:  Pre-release development.
+Nockup works but does not yet offer a stable interface and user experience.

 [NockApp](https://github.com/zorp-corp/nockchain) is a general-purpose framework for building apps that run the Nock ISA.
 It is particularly well-suited for use with [Nockchain](https://nockchain.org) and the Nock ZKVM.